thexyno/blogpages/parcel-quicktemplate.md

 The rendered markdown then gets templated into a [quicktemplate](https://github.com/valyala/quicktemplate) to generate the HTML sent to the reader.

 <tangent>
 quicktemplate is actually not a runtime templating engine, but a code generator.
-The code it generates is pretty equivalent to just `writer.Write("string")`, so it's really fast.
+The code it generates is pretty much equivalent to just `writer.Write("string")`, so it's really fast.
 </tangent>

-I wanted parcel to take the templates and modify them to include CSS, fonts and if I ever decide to integrate frontend JS, that as well.
+I wanted parcel to take the templates and modify them to include CSS, fonts and, should I ever decide to integrate frontend JS, that as well.

 ## What is a bundler and why do I want to use it

 A bundler takes all your JS/Fonts/CSS files and combines them to a minimum of files.

-This reduces the amount of requests your browser has to make ad it makes caching easier.
+This reduces the amount of requests your browser has to make, and it makes caching easier.

-It also allows the bundler to merge your code and it's dependencies, so for example if you do
+It also allows the bundler to merge your code and its dependencies, so for example if you do

 ```css
 @import 'npm:@fontsource-variable/jetbrains-mono/wght-italic.css';